-Internally, and as depicted in Table 3 below, the Corporation is set to face strong headwinds as well as opportunities during the planning period.
+Internally, and as depicted in Table 3 below, the Corporation is set to face strong headwinds during the planning period although opportunities do exist.
 In line with advancing sustainable industrial development and economic inclusion, the IDC will also continue to build on its success of developing black industrialists and support to youth and women entrepreneurs.